 OAC takes the COVID-19 pandemic seriously, especially with the severe consequences and risks of complications and death for those with obesity.
 OAC strongly urges all attendees to discuss the risks of attending an in-person event with their healthcare professional.
-Like with aspects of obesity care and treatment, personal risk tolerances vary and OAC recognizes there are strong views around COVID-19.
-OAC asks that all attendees follow the principles of the OAC Respect Pledge when considering this policy.
-This policy was designed respecting two core values of the YWM Meeting, specifically that it be inclusive but also a safe space for those living with obesity.
+OAC recognizes there are strong public views on the COVID-19 virus, as such we ask that all attendees follow the principles of the OAC Respect Pledge when considering this policy.

 OAC meetings will follow all local, state, and federal requirements regarding in-person gatherings.
-In addition, OAC will:
+In addition:

-- Require each attendee to be up to date with their COVID-19 vaccine (all recommended doses in their primary series COVID-19 vaccine, and a booster dose when eligible.)
-For those who are unable to vaccinate due to medical or religious exemptions, OAC will accept a limited number of exemptions but reserves the right to cap such exemptions to 15% of participants.
+- Each event attendee must be Up to Date with their COVID-19 vaccines (have all CDC-recommended doses in their primary series COVID-19 vaccine, and a booster dose when eligible.)
+For those who are unable to vaccinate due to medical or religious exemption, OAC will accept a limited number of exemptions but reserves the right to cap such exemptions to 15% of participants.
 OAC will respect attendee privacy and not retain any medical information.

-- OAC requires each attendee to take a widely available home test before travelling to YWM-Engage and reserves the right to require COVID-19 testing on-site at OAC’s expense.
+- Each attendee must take a widely available home test prior to traveling to YWM-Engage and not attend if the test is positive.
+OAC also reserves the right to require COVID-19 testing on site at OAC’s expense.

-- OAC reserves the right to require 100% masking during the event with a mask provided by OAC.
+- OAC reserves the right to require 100% masking during the event with masks provided by OAC.